SBCConnect/documentation/docs/pages/getting-started-new-tenant-customer.md

 The high level steps are:
 - Obtain the following settings from the SBC Connect platform team
   - Customer Domain Name (DNS)
-  - Any new PSTN number ranges
+  - Assigned PSTN number ranges
   - Trunk type
     - Derived Trunk; OR
     - Non-Derived Trunk